Lamplighter Ministries InternationalNashville, TNDenver, CO

 The Art of Storytelling: Developing Discernment in an Age of Distraction

 Join Mark Hamby as he explores how the Hebraic art of storytelling cultivates the discipline of discernment.
 Through the story of Ecclesiastes 12 and prodding influence of the Ancient Shepherd, the biblical principles of delight, truth, and wisdom will help parents and children gain essential knowledge to distinguish between good and evil, fact and fiction.
 As children and young adults develop their worldview through the exercise of their senses (Hebrews 5:12-14), they will gain an objective filter to test all things (1Thess.
 5:21-22).
-Finally, we’ll discover the five eternal truths of Romans 4 & 5 that demonstrate how children can be fully convinced that all things really do work together for good (Romans 8 & Eccles.
+Finally, we’ll discover how the five eternal truths parallel Romans 4 & 5, demonstrating how children can be fully convinced that all things really do work together for good to those who love God (Romans 8 & Eccles.
 3).

 The Epic Battle between Wisdom and Folly